sxw022020/BookMyHotel-Backend/Notes.md

         - JPA provider will generate the primary key value based on assigned "strategy"
     - `@EmbeddedId`
       - ***Note:*** the `@EmbeddedId` annotation is used in conjunction with the `@Embeddable` annotation, which is used to specify that a class represents a composite primary key.
 The `@Embeddable` annotation is used on the class that represents the composite primary key.
+      - `@Embeddable`
+        - An embeddable class is a value type that can be embedded in other entities or value types.
 11. `@JsonProperty("custom_col_name")`
     - Specifies the names of the JSON properties that are returned to the response.
     - If you use ***Builder Pattern*** as a constructor, put `@JsonProperty("custom_col_name")` in Builder class.